 How does CBD help people?
 This is a great question, and one that can be answered in a short, non-scientific manner.
-As much as I love digging into the science behind hemp-based products, like CBD, sometimes it isn’t necessary to get the point across.
-Let’s take time to review how CBD might help you, and how to use CBD for relief.
+As much as I love digging into the science behind hemp-based products, like CBD oil, sometimes it isn’t necessary to get the point across.
+Let’s take time to review how CBD might help you, and how to use it.

 Understanding the Cannabis Plant